aniket-work/Lets-Build-HealthIQ-AI/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "My Building Of Trading Order Management System Using AI Agents"
+Follow these steps to set up and run the  "Let's Build HealthIQ AI - A Vertical AI Agent System"

 1. Navigate to your project directory:
    ```